pgailinas/videoqa-representation-comparison/docs/06_Generate_CLIP_Video_Representations.md

 ## Purpose

-This notebook generates reusable pretrained CLIP video representations for the referenced NExT-QA videos.
-These standardized `clip_video` representations provide the video representation source for the CLIP representation-based VideoQA method.
+This notebook generates reusable pretrained CLIP video representations for the NExT-QA videos referenced by the project annotation dataset.
+These standardized `clip_video` representations provide the video representation source for CLIP-based representation VideoQA experiments.

+For each selected video, the notebook uniformly samples representative frames, generates normalized frame-level embeddings using a pretrained CLIP image encoder, mean-pools the frame embeddings, and normalizes the resulting video-level representation.

-The generated `clip_video` artifacts are combined with the shared `clip_text` representations produced by Notebook 05 and consumed by the common Fusion MLP classifier implemented in Notebook 07.
-This representation method provides the pretrained comparison against the self-supervised autoencoder representation method.
+The generated `clip_video` artifacts are combined with the shared `clip_text` question–answer representations produced by Notebook 05 and consumed by Notebook 07 using the configured representation-based VideoQA scoring or classifier method.
+This provides the pretrained representation comparison against the self-supervised autoencoder representation method.

 ## Inputs